 Bacteremia can occur in elderly or immunocompromised with C. fetus or C. jejuni being the most common (PubMed).
 C. jejuni and C. coli bacteremia occurs mainly in moderately young individuals without severe underlying diseases, are susceptible to antimicrobial agents, and the outcome is good, whether or not appropriate or inappropriate antimicrobial treatment given in the hospital (PubMed).
 At least in Finland.
 Your mileage may vary.

-While usually self limited, one person had isolated from theor stool for more than a decade.
+While usually self limited, one person had isolated from their stool for more than a decade.
 The organism had "adapted to the internal environment of the patient" (PubMed).
 Poor bacteria.
 So much for location, location, location (PubMed).